A Return to the Smallest Country in Africa

 A Follow-up on Miranda’s progress:

-Miranda's first visits to Gambia, experiences working with Isatou Ceesay, and a suitcase of recycled coin purses inspired the formation of A Better Footprint, now a non-profit Fair Trade organization wholesaling and retailing the recycled purses of N’jau and other village crafting projects to stores in more than 14 states and customers in more than 6 countries around the world.
-A Better Footprint is the only of 270 Fair Trade Federation members directly importing from The Gambia.
+Miranda's first visits to Gambia, experiences working with Isatou Ceesay, and a suitcase of recycled coin purses inspired the formation of a non-profit Fair Trade organization wholesaling and retailing the recycled purses of N’jau and other village crafting projects to stores in more than 14 states and customers in more than 6 countries around the world.
+The organization is one of the 270 Fair Trade Federation members directly importing from The Gambia.
 To date, Miranda Paul has given more than 75 presentations on The Gambia, and has helped to dispel myths about traditional African and Muslim practices, while still remaining an advocate for women and health-based initiatives in West Africa and beyond.